Tenant Notification Requirements

 A source of potential trichloroethylene (TCE) contamination has been identified in the Southeast Como neighborhood where historical waste disposal activities were located at a site owned and operated by General Mills from about 1930 to 1977.
 From the 1940s to the early 1960s, solvents were disposed of in a soil absorption pit located in the southeast portion of the property at 2010 East Hennepin Avenue.
 Subsequent discovery of TCE, a commonly-used solvent and degreaser, led to extensive cleanup activities in the area.
 Some of the groundwater in the area is contaminated and could release vapors that can rise through the soil and seep through basement and foundation cracks into indoor air.
 This is known as "vapor intrusion."

 The Minneapolis Pollution Control Agency (MPCA) will be overseeing an investigation by General Mills.
 MPCA is requesting that property owners cooperate with General Mills and its contractors to allow soil vapor sampling in and around your home or building.
-A building mitigation status map is available here.
+A map of the contamination zone is available here.

 The East Hennepin property itself is currently a state and federal Superfund site.
 However, extensive groundwater testing over many years has shown that TCE concentrations have substantially decreased and the groundwater plume itself has stabilized.
 It no longer poses a risk to area drinking water supplies or to the Mississippi River.